 To learn more or get started, contact a member of the ADM team.
-All it takes is a 10-minute application, and within a few hours you can make your first deposit – then we take it from there.
+All it takes is a simple application, and within a few hours you can make your first deposit – then we take it from there.
 In the meantime, be sure to follow us on LinkedIn, Twitter and Facebook to stay up to date with our valuable market insights and interest rate updates.

 *Funds in an AMMA™ can be deposited with traditional banks or Credit Unions.
 When funds are deposited at a credit union, NCUA insurance will be available in lieu of FDIC insurance and is functionally equivalent.